CSS circle examples

 Not to mention, there are some exceptions that I will explain as we go through the examples.

-In this post, I will show how you can create different types of circles with CSS.
+In this post, I will show how to create different types of circles with CSS.

-How to create a circle border in CSS?
+How do you can create a circle border in CSS?

 To create a circle border (hollow) as you see in the above example (blue), you need to specify the exact/same width & height and add a 50% border-radius.
 It’s not the exact width & height as mine, I am referring to the equal width & height.